AirshipWeb/airship-website/src/pages/blog/airship-update-may-2020.md

 ## **UPCOMING VIRTUAL PTG**

-The OpenStack Foundation is holding a Virtual Project Teams Gathering (PTG) 01-05 June, the event is free with registration [*here*](https://www.eventbrite.com/e/virtual-project-teams-gathering-june-2020-tickets-103456996662).
+The OpenStack Foundation is holding a Virtual Project Teams Gathering (PTG) 01-05 June.
+The event is free with registration [*here*](https://www.eventbrite.com/e/virtual-project-teams-gathering-june-2020-tickets-103456996662).

 The Project Teams Gathering (PTG) is an event organized by the OpenStack Foundation.
 It provides meeting facilities